code-and-effect/effective_jekyll/README.md

 ## Bootstrap 4.4.1

-- CDNs for the JS (Jquery, Bootstrap, and Popper) are included in `_includes/default.html`
+- CDNs for the JS (Jquery, Bootstrap, and Popper) are included at the bottom of `_includes/default.html`
-- Customize Bootstrap4 by editing `_sass/bootstrap-4.4.1/_variables.scss`
+- Customize Bootstrap by editing `_sass/bootstrap-4.4.1/_variables.scss`
-- Comment out unused Bootstrap4 components @included in `_sass/bootstrap-4.4.1/bootstrap.scss`
+- Comment out unused Bootstrap components @included in `_sass/bootstrap-4.4.1/bootstrap.scss`
-- Override compiled Bootstrap4 components in `_sass/componenents/*`
+- Override compiled Bootstrap components in `_sass/componenents/*`

 ## Sublime Text